Food on a long journey by bus. Travel menu or How to eat healthy on the road

 How and when to feed?
 It is important for us that the child feels great on the road.

-So think it over:
+So think through everything:

 • Firstly , only feed when the baby is hungry.